(Prices and photos updated 10-13-15)

 - ½ tsp vanilla extract $0.14

-- Preheat the oven to 350 degrees.
+- Preheat the oven to 375 degrees.
 In a large bowl, whisk together the pumpkin purée, brown sugar, eggs, vanilla, pumpkin pie spice, salt, and baking powder until smooth.
-Whisk in the milk (and yogurt if using).
+Whisk in the milk.

 - Mix the dry oats into the pumpkin mixture.
 Coat an 8×8 (or similar sized) baking dish with non-stick spray.
 Pour in the pumpkin oat mixture.
-Cover with foil and bake in the preheated oven for 45 minutes, removing the foil after the first 30 minutes.
+Bake in the preheated oven for 45 minutes, or until the center no longer looks wet and the edges are lightly golden brown.

 - Serve hot right out of the oven or refrigerate until ready to serve.
 Can be eaten cold or reheated.
 Top with milk, maple syrup, whipped cream, or nuts.